comet-ml/ez-mcp-toolbox/README.md

 ### Basic Commands

-Inside the `instant-mcp-chatbot`, you can have a normal LLM conversation.
+Inside the `ez-mcp-chatbot`, you can have a normal LLM conversation.

 In addition, you have access to the following meta-commands: